 CAGR should be used as a useful tool to gain some idea as to how much you can expect your investment to yield, and may influence your goals with a stock.
 However, it should not be an absolute expectation over the short-term.
 The simplest way to earn money through investing is with a long-term buy and hold strategy, as well as a little help.

-If you want to learn more about the smartest way to accumulate wealth through investing, then why not try a 7-day free trial here with MyWallSt and browse our award-winning shortlist of stocks.
+If you want to learn more about the smartest way to accumulate wealth through investing, then why not try free access here with MyWallSt and browse our award-winning shortlist of stocks.

 You won’t be disappointed.